slamora/brackets-wiki/Preview-Images-Spec.md

 _DRAFT_

-Motivation for this document is to spec out introducing API changes to enable displaying an image from the project tree to complete the  [_Preview Images_ user story](https://trello.com/c/l9AcILkC/24-8-preview-images).
+Motivation for this document is to spec out API changes to enable displaying an image from the project tree to complete the  [_Preview Images_ user story](https://trello.com/c/l9AcILkC/24-8-preview-images).

 Documents in Brackets have always been text documents with a code mirror instance to manage state and view.
 Thus the Document and Editor classes make assumptions every document is a text document.
 Hence the question how to extend and modify the existing code while keeping the following goals in mind:
 * avoid breaking extensions, if we do, we better have a good reason